kramsretlow/Autologistic.jl/docs/src/BasicUsage.md

 **3. Inference and exploration.**

-After parameter estimation, one typically wants to use the fitted model to answer inference questions, make plots, and the so on.
+After parameter estimation, one typically wants to use the fitted model to answer inference questions, make plots, and so on.

 For small-graph cases: